sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

         FIGURE:[filename, height=xxx width=yyy scale=zzz] caption

+The filename can be without extension, and Doconce will search for an appropriate file with the right extension.
+If the extension is wrong, say ``.eps`` when requesting an HTML format, Doconce tries to find another file, and if not, the given file is converted to a proper format (using ImageMagick's ``convert`` utility).

 The height, width, and scale keywords (and others) can be included if desired and may have effect for some formats.
 Note the comma between the sespecifications and that there should be no space